ruby-ee/ruby-stream-api/README.md

 This mechanism is useful, for instance, when you have to consume an incomming stream of objects from some ``IO`` objects.

+More info and methods' overview, in the [Wiki](https://github.com/ruby-ee/ruby-stream-api/wiki).

 ## Installation

 Add this line to your application's Gemfile: